English | Deutsch

 ITunesHelper.exe file information

-The file is not a Windows core file.
-The process is loaded during the Windows boot process (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run, HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run, HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\Explorer\User Shell Folders).
+The iTunesHelper.exe file is not a Windows system file.
+The application is loaded during the Windows boot process (see Registry key: MACHINE\Run).
 The program has no visible window.
-The process can be removed using the control panel Add\Remove programs applet.
-It is a Verisign signed file.
-The file has a digital signature. iTunesHelper.exe is able to record inputs and monitor applications.
-Therefore the technical security rating is 28% dangerous, however also read the users reviews.
+The program can be uninstalled in the Control Panel.
+The file is a Verisign signed file.
+ITunesHelper.exe is digitally signed.
+ITunesHelper.exe is able to monitor applications.
+Therefore the technical security rating is 26% dangerous; however you should also read the user reviews.

 Recommended: Identify iTunesHelper.exe related errors